Keyera (TSE:KEY) PT Raised to C$31.00

-Keyera (TSE:KEY) had its price objective raised by investment analysts at National Bank Financial to C$31.00 in a note issued to investors on Wednesday, Stock Target Advisor reports.
-The firm currently has an “outperform” rating on the stock.
-National Bank Financial’s target price indicates a potential upside of 4.03% from the stock’s current price.
+Keyera (TSE:KEY) had its price target lifted by National Bankshares from C$28.00 to C$31.00 in a report published on Wednesday morning, BayStreet.CA reports.
+They currently have an outperform rating on the stock.

-Several other analysts also recently issued reports on KEY.
-Stifel Firstegy downgraded Keyera from a “buy” rating to a “hold” rating in a research note on Wednesday, February 10th.
-CSFB lifted their target price on Keyera from C$28.00 to C$30.00 and gave the company an “outperform” rating in a research report on Wednesday, January 27th.
-Credit Suisse Group upped their price target on Keyera from C$28.00 to C$30.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 27th.
-Tudor Pickering & Holt set a C$29.00 price objective on shares of Keyera and gave the company a “buy” rating in a report on Wednesday.
-Finally, National Bankshares raised their target price on shares of Keyera from C$28.00 to C$31.00 and gave the company an “outperform” rating in a research report on Wednesday.
-Two analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-Keyera presently has a consensus rating of “Buy” and a consensus price target of C$30.65.
+KEY has been the subject of several other research reports.
+Scotiabank upgraded shares of Keyera from a sector perform rating to an outperform rating and raised their price objective for the company from C$24.00 to C$29.00 in a research report on Tuesday, February 9th.
+Stifel Firstegy cut shares of Keyera from a buy rating to a hold rating in a report on Wednesday, February 10th.
+Tudor Pickering lifted their price target on shares of Keyera to C$29.00 and gave the company a buy rating in a research note on Thursday, April 15th.
+Credit Suisse Group lifted their price target on shares of Keyera from C$28.00 to C$30.00 and gave the company an outperform rating in a research note on Wednesday, January 27th.
+Finally, Tudor Pickering & Holt raised their target price on shares of Keyera from C$28.00 to C$29.00 and gave the company a buy rating in a research report on Thursday, April 15th.
+Two investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+The company presently has an average rating of Buy and a consensus price target of C$30.65.

 Keyera Corp. engages in the energy infrastructure business in Canada.
 It operates through Gathering and Processing, Liquids Infrastructure, and Marketing segments.
 The company's Gathering and Processing segment owns and operates raw gas gathering pipelines and processing plants, which collect and process raw natural gas, remove waste products, and separate the economic components primarily natural gas liquids; and provides condensate handling services.